 - Drinks: 5.0, I had to control myself not to order the entire menu at once; I did try five cocktails in my first visit (with my husband)

-Opening to the public on June 24, Drastic Measures should go immediately on your list of places to visit.
+Opening to the public in June 2020, Drastic Measures should go immediately on your list of places to visit.
 From Jill Cockson, the owner of Swordfish Tom’s, and bartender extraordinaire, Jay Sanders, comes this beautiful cocktail bar.
 This former doctor’s office has been built onto in three phases starting back more than 100 years ago.
 Its limestone walls and sumptuous decor will only pale in comparison to the delicious cocktails on the menu.
-For now you’ll need to wear a mask while not at your seat, so come prepared for that.
-This bar marks some of the early renovation in downtown Shawnee and I think they’re off to a great start!
+This bar marked some of the early renovation in downtown Shawnee.
+Jay is getting ready to open a new bar next door in early 2023.

 I enjoyed all of the drinks I tried but these two stood out.
 The cocktail on the left is the Deadeye Diaz.
 Described as smoke, spice, and tropical fruit, I couldn’t resist.
 It’s made with mezcal, passionfruit, Ancho Reyes, lime, and infused olive oils.
 The drink on the right is the Clothed & Alone.
 Its flavor profile is bright, vegetal, slightly bitter, and refreshing.
 The Clothed & Alone is made with chipotle pepper infused tequila (yum!), Giffard pamplemousse, Campari, and lime.
 I am not usually one for Campari in drinks, but this one was perfectly balanced.
 Hope you get to visit soon!